-The Group is exposed to market risk as a consequence of its trading activities in financial markets and through the asset and liability management of its overall financial position.
+The Group is exposed to market risk as a consequence of its trading activities in financial markets and through the asset and liability management of its overall financial position, including the Group's trading portfolio.
 Therefore, the Group is exposed to losses arising from adverse movements in levels and volatility of interest rates, foreign exchange rates, and commodity and equity prices.
 The Group uses a number of qualitative tools, metrics and models which may fail to predict future risk exposures and, to the extent they do, such predictions may be inaccurate.
-If the Group were to suffer substantial losses due to any such market volatility, it would adversely affect the Group's results of operations, financial performance or financial condition.
+If the Group were to suffer substantial losses due to any such market volatility, it would adversely affect the Group's business, financial condition and results of operations.